Guess (TV program)

-Guess (你猜你猜你猜猜猜 (Ni Cāi Ni Cāi Ni Cāi Cāi Cāi, You Guess You Guess You Guess Guess Guess)) was a Taiwanese television variety show, hosted by Jacky Wu and other hosts, that began on 2 November 1996 and ended its run on 18 August 2012.
+Guess (你猜你猜你猜猜猜 (Ni Cāi Ni Cāi Ni Cāi Cāi Cāi, You Guess You Guess You Guess Guess Guess)) is a Taiwanese television variety show, hosted by Jacky Wu and other hosts, that began on 2 November 1996 and ended its run on 18 August 2012.
 It was broadcast in Taiwan, weekly on Saturdays from 22:00 to 00:00 on free-to-air China Television (CTV) (中視) and syndicated to be broadcast in Singapore weekly on Saturdays 23:30 on free-to-air MediaCorp Channel U and Malaysia's 8TV weekly on Sundays 17:00 to 18:30.

 The show was twice nominated for Best Variety Programme and hosts Jacky Wu and Aya won Best Host in a Variety Programme from two nominations, at the Golden Bell Awards.

 History

 Guess started on 4 July 1996 as 我猜我猜我猜猜猜 (Wǒ Cāi Wǒ Cāi Wǒ Cāi Cāi Cāi (I Guess I Guess I Guess Guess Guess)), but suffered low viewer ratings initially (apart from its pilot episode), until Jacky Wu took over the helm as the main male host on 21 March 1998.
 He has been the main host since, while his 2 female co-hosts have changed throughout the years.
 Former female hosts include Barbie Hsu (aka Da S), Dee Shu (aka Xiao S), Matilda Tao, Aya Liu (柳翰雅), Rainie Yang, S.H.E (Selina Ren, Hebe Tian and Ella Chen), Linda Jian (蝴蝶姐姐), and Yao Yao (郭書瑤).

 Wu left the show on 3 July 2010, and hosting duties was taken up by Harlem Yu and Selina Jen.
 However, due to Selina's filming accident in October 2010, Chen Han-dian and Amber An filled in as co-hosts.
 Yu left the show on 28 January 2011 and the show went on a short hiatus.
 It relaunched with the new name on 12 March 2011, with Jacky Wu returning to the show as the main host and joined by Patty Hou as his new co-host.
 The show ended its 16-year run with more than 800 episodes on 18 August 2012.

 While the show was still running in Taiwan, the production and writing staff were also working on the "talk" show Kangxi Lai Le, a variety show composed of star-studded topical and comedic interviews.